blugo2/IT209/README.md

 # IT209
-This is a school project for IT209

-A8 is our UML diagram

-A9 is Brendons code he has worked on

-A9_Billy is Billy's code he has worked on
+This is a school project for IT209.
+A8 is our UML diagram.
+A9 is Brendons code he has worked on.
+A9_Billy is Billy's code he has worked on.
 There will be a final A9 that agregates both A9's

 Group Members: William Duggleby, Brendon Lugo